Sounds so romantic. Being a writer.

 Headlines and subheadings.
-Opening paragraphs and hooks, plots, twists, and points.
+Opening paragraphs and hooks, plots, twists and points.
 Power words, sensory words, closing paragraphs and cliffhangers.
 Writing tone and voice.
 And the mood.
 Persuasive?
 Sentence structure and grammar, use of adjectives and adverbs…

 Writing is a science and an art.
-If you want to make progres - read, learn and absorb a lot.
+If you want to make progress - read, learn and absorb a lot.
 Lucky for you, knowledge has never been more available and easy to come by.
 Inside the jungle.

-But if you’re a vigorous learner, you’ll soon realize the most of what you read and watch, no matter what source it came from, sounds familiar.
+But if you’re a vigorous learner, you’ll soon realize that most of what you read and watch, no matter what source it came from, sounds familiar.
 As if you’ve already read or heard it before.